 Daniela Ruah, actress.
 Has not attended college.

 Michael Rubin, billionaire founder of e-commerce company GSI Commerce and Kynetic (including ShopRunner, Rue La La, and Fanatics).
-Dropped out of Villanova University after six months to open several retail ski shops.
+He dropped out of Villanova University after six months to continue to operate several ski shops he had opened as a teenager.

 Phillip Ruffin, billionaire casino operator.
-Dropped out of Wichita State to flip burgers.
-With the money he saved, he invested in oil and real estate.
-Eventually got into casinos.
+He dropped out of Wichita State to flip burgers.
+With the money he saved, he invested in convenience stores, oil, and real estate.
+Eventually he got into casinos.
 The best day of his life?
 August 10, 2007.
 The day he put $1.24 billion into his checking account.

 The advice I would give to young people?
 Quit your job.
 Don't work for anybody.
 You really can't make any money working for someone else. (quoted in The Education of Millionaires by Michael Ellsberg)